 - Remove the tin from the oven and allow to cool completely.

-- Once completely cooled remove the entire bake from the tin and place on a solid surface.
+- As soon as it is completely cooled remove the entire bake from the tin and place on a solid surface.

 - Cut centrally through the length and width with a sharp knife.
 Now cut each half into 12 even sized portions.